Spagett1/pineflash/README.md

 ```

 ## Linux
-On linux just run the `generic_linux_install.sh` file which will build and install Pineflash.
+After extracting the source code tar.gz, then run the `generic_linux_install.sh` file which will build and install Pineflash.

 ### Arch based distro's
 All dependancies will be handled by the PKGBUILD